JoannaAdermark1/My_django_project/README.md

 In url task was not in the pathe so the port was not listing and I tad to add tasks in. and in setting.py i had set DEBUG = development and the appliction was not functional but then i had to turn it to DEBUG = True.

+## Validation
+all html has been validated on W3C

 ## credit
 Basic structure of and understanding of the page development taken from Code Institute project walkthrogh Hello Django and i think therefore i blog and https://www.youtube.com/watch?v=llbtoQTt4qw  Dennis Ivy